MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/troubleshoot-volume-activation-of-office.md

 > [!NOTE]
 > If you're an Office user troubleshooting a personal copy of Office, see [Unlicensed Product and activation errors in Office](https://support.microsoft.com/office/0d23d3c0-c19c-4b2f-9845-5344fedc4380) instead of reading this article.

 Many of the solutions include running the ospp.vbs, which you need to run from an elevated command prompt on the computer on which Office is installed.
-The opss.vbs script is located in the Program Files\Microsoft Office\Office16 folder.
+The ospp.vbs script is located in the Program Files\Microsoft Office\Office16 folder.
 If you installed the 32-bit version of Office on a 64-bit operating system, go to the Program Files (x86)\Microsoft Office\Office16 folder.
 You can also use the slmgr.vbs script to configure and manage volume activation.
 For detailed information about these scripts, see [Tools to manage volume activation of Office](tools-to-manage-volume-activation-of-office.md).

 ## Tips for configuring KMS clients and host computers